-Bombs in Iraq, including twin blasts in busy street, kill 40
+Bombs in Iraq, including twin blasts, kill 40

 Baghdad — A series of bombings in Iraq, including twin blasts in a busy street in a Baghdad suburb, killed at least 40 people and wounded dozens on Tuesday, Iraqi officials said.

 The deadliest of the day’s attacks came shortly before sunset, when a bomb exploded in Baghdad’s southeastern suburb of Jisr Diyala.
 Minutes later, a car bomb went off near the site of the first blast as people started gathering to help the victims of the initial explosion.

 The casualty toll in Jisr Diyala rose throughout the evening, and within hours, police and hospital officials said that at least 25 people had been killed and that 50 were wounded, including several students who had just come out of a nearby school after class.
 The police sealed off the attack area.

 No group immediately claimed responsibility for the bombings but Iraq sees near-daily attacks, mostly by Sunni insurgents targeting the country’s Shiite majority and security forces.
 The attacks are often claimed by the Islamic State group, which seized about a third of the country in a blitz last year, along with a swath of territory in neighboring Syria.

 Earlier Tuesday, a parked car bomb went off in a commercial area in the town of Mishada, 20 miles north of Baghdad, killing at least four civilians and wounding 12, police officials said.

 In Baghdad’s northwestern Shula neighborhood, a bomb exploded near a restaurant, killing three civilians and wounded eight, they said.
 Another bomb also killed three civilians and wounded nine in a commercial area in Youssifiyah, 12 miles south of Baghdad.